 We recommend that your child visits us for their first appointment when they grow their first tooth, or by 1 year of age.
 This is the perfect time to start familiarising them with our comfortable clinic, so they should develop positive associations with dental care right from the start.

-We believe in creating a positive, supportive and non-judgemental environment at Freedom Dental, and our friendly team will use encouraging language during all of your child’s visits.
+We believe in creating a positive, supportive and non-judgemental environment at Freedom Dental, and our friendly team of paediatric dentists in Melbourne, will use encouraging language during all of your child’s visits.
 When they’re seated in the dentist’s chair, we’ll put on their favourite cartoons and gently count and assess their teeth.
 We won’t normally use dental x-rays for young children, unless their dentist feels this is necessary.

 We’ll also offer advice to you and your children about how to take the best care of their teeth and what food and drink they should avoid for the benefit of their oral health.